cbvallance/awesomewm-linux/README.md

 # awesomewm-linux
 dot files
-This is a first try using git to store my settings and dot files.
+This is a first try using git to store my config settings and dot files.